Last updated on October 25th, 2019 at 02:02 am

-Traversing the “Hazardous Cliff” section was much easier on the way out then the way in, since I already knew it was coming, and since we were climbing uphill this time, which feels safer somehow.
+Traversing the “Hazardous Cliff” section was much easier on the way out than the way in since I already knew it was coming, and since we were climbing uphill this time, which feels safer somehow.
 I’d rather be clinging to cliffs, moving up, with my body weight forward, then sliding down them.

 The most hazardous section of the trail is only about one scary quarter-of-a-mile and we made it through.
 One definitely feels like an intrepid adventurer after navigating that.
 We all felt we’d earned T-shirts that said, “I survived the Na Pali Coast Trail!”

 Someone could probably turn a nice profit selling those at the end of the trail on the way out; I definitely would have purchased one!